CULTIVATE A GROWTH MINDSET IN ADULTS

 Train staff on how to recognize and shift discourse that creates harm (i.e. how things are talked about when teacher teams problem-solve, plan their work, create policy, and explain things to one another).

-Provide ongoing training and collaboration around how to build trusting relationships with culturally academically diverse students and families.
+Provide ongoing training and collaboration around how to build trusting relationships with culturally and academically diverse students and families.

 Define clear thresholds for each tier for grades, attendance, and behavior.
 Review progress against KPIs regularly as team and in triangle meetings.